Israelshecktar/monty/README.md

 ![Monty Interpreter](https://miro.medium.com/max/1200/1*OohqW5DGh9CQS4hLY5FXzA.png)

-This README was created with ❤️ by Ewedairo Israel.
+This README was created with ❤️ and joy by Ewedairo Israel.